• Blogs

 EIP-2935 discusses potential enhancements to the Ethereum Virtual Machine (EVM) related to block hashes and stateless clients.
 Stateless clients in Ethereum refer to those light clients that do not store the entire state but only access it as needed.

 Currently, the EVM assumes that its clients have access to recent block hashes, which may not be sustainable as stateless client technology evolves.
 Therefore, EIP-2935 suggests including block hashes in the state, which can then be bundled with other data for stateless clients.
 This approach is already feasible with the Merkle Tree (MPT) and will become more efficient with the Verkle trees that Ethereum developers plan to implement.
-In other words, it's a significant code change that will prove helpful in future Ethereum updates.
+In other words, it's a significant code change that will prove helpful in future Ethereum updates by allowing users to access historical block hashes without storing the entire blockchain history.

 Ethereum developers organize a bi-weekly meeting series to discuss and decide on the changes to the execution layer (EL).
 They call these calls All Core Developers Execution (ACDE) calls.
 On March 28, 2024, they gathered on ACDE #184, where the ballet introduced EIP-2935.
 The team had a “neutral to positive” attitude towards this EIP and shared that it had no objection to including it in the Prague upgrade.
 However, Erigon, the second most popular Ethereum execution client, was less confident about including EIP-2935.
 Over it, another famous Ethereum client, Beiko, recommended discussing other EIPs and circling back to EIP 2935 later in the call.
 At last, they decided to implement EIP-2935.